intel/workshop-on-av-safety/docs/workshop_2021.md

+# 4th Workshop on Automated Vehicle Safety: Verification, Validation and Transparency at ITSC 2021

 This workshop will be held at the [24th IEEE International Conference on Intelligent Transportation (ITSC)](https://2021.ieee-itsc.org/), planned for September 19-22, 2021 in Indianapolis, IN, United States, in hybrid format.

 ## Tentative Agenda